 This info didn’t come to me overnight either, it took me about 2 months to figure out I had set up my google analytics tracking incorrectly, and I finally figured out yesterday that it wasn’t properly filtering out all the bot traffic the site gets.

 That being said, we’re still seeing an average of 300 page views and 200 visitors per day.
 When I restarted the blog back in Mach we were at 60-80 per day.
 I’m seriously ecstatic that’s such great progress!

 The site has been in the black since July as well after I put in some Amazon Associate links to a few of my posts the site.
 It was a goal of mine to be able to have the site pay for its own operating costs, but I’m very surprised it’s already begun to do that.
 Seriously, thank you to everyone that’s used that, it means a lot.

 My biggest failure by far is my social media presence.
 It ultimately comes down to me not wanting to participate.
 I’m not a big fan of Twitter and Facebook in general and that extends to here.
 I think I’d like to try to improve this, but we’ll see.

-From my research Twitter isn’t all that great for promoting your stuff.
+From my research, Twitter isn’t all that great for promoting your stuff.
 I’ve actually talked to other bloggers about this who have an actual following and their click-through-rates are pretty similar to what I’ve experienced and read.
-While 2-3% of 5000 people is still 100-150 views that’s pretty demoralizing that so little of your followers decides to visit what you’ve made.
+While 2-3% of 5000 people are still 100-150 views that’s pretty demoralizing that so few of your followers decide to visit what you’ve made.